U.S. Route 150 in Indiana: Vincennes to Kentucky state line

 After US 150 splits away from US 41, the route runs concurrently with just its parent route, US 50.
 As a four-lane divided highway, both routes serve Fritchton, Wheatland, and Maysville.
 Between Maysville and I-69, the roadway serves as a southern bypass of Washington.
 As a bypass, the concurrency serves South Washington at the intersection with SR 57.
 After the road serves I-69 at a diamond interchange, the roadway downgrades to a two-lane undivided highway.
 The routes then serve Black Oak, Montgomery, and Cannelburg.
 In Loogootee, both routes briefly run north concurrently with US 231.
 Between Loogootee and Shoals, the roadway parallels the East Fork White River.
 As the two routes enter Shoals, the concurrency splits, with US 50 traveling slightly northeastward and US 150 traveling slightly southeastward.

 Continuing onwards, US 150 alone serves several more towns: Lacy, Natchez, and Roland.
 In Prospect (located north of West Baden Springs and French Lick), SR 56 begins to run concurrently with US 150 all the way to Paoli.
 Also, in Paoli, SR 37 joins the concurrency for one block before departing at Courthouse Square (which surrounds Orange County Courthouse).
 After US 150 is alone once again, it then serves more towns: Chambersburg, Rego, Hardinsburg, Fredericksburg, Palmyra, Greenville, Galena, Mount St. Francis, and Floyds Knobs.
 As the route approaches New Albany, US 150 encounters I-64 at a trumpet interchange.
 After beginning to run concurrently with I-64 and SR 62, SR 62 then exits the concurrency onto I-265 (exit 121) at a directional T interchange.
 After serving downtown New Albany (exit 123), both I-64 and US 150 cross above the Ohio River via the Sherman Minton Bridge, crossing the Kentucky state line and into Louisville.

 History

-Before 1926, a portion of SR 10 (from Terre Haute to Vincennes) and most of SR 5 (from Vincennes to New Albany) roughly traveled via the present-day routing of US 150.
-Then, in October 1926, a large amount of state roads in Indiana were supplanted by their U.S. Route counterpart.
+Before 1926, a portion of SR 10 from Terre Haute to Vincennes and most of SR 5 from Vincennes to New Albany roughly traveled along the present-day routing of US 150.
+Then, in October 1926, lots of state roads in Indiana were supplanted by their U.S. Route counterpart.
 Among those, SR 5 was replaced by parts of US 50 and US 150.
 However, at that time, US 150 as a whole ran from Shoals to New Albany.
 Then, in 1934, US 150 was extended from both ends.
-The route extends southeast via the Kentucky & Indiana Bridge to enter Louisville, Kentucky, and beyond.
-It also extended northwest via US 50, US 41, and SR 46 (the latter being superseded by US 150), before entering Illinois.
+The extension traveled southeast via the Kentucky & Indiana Bridge to enter Louisville, Kentucky, and beyond.
+Another extension traveled northwest via US 50, US 41, and SR 46 before entering Illinois.
+SR 46 was removed west of Terre Haute.